Help Mentees and Mentors Start Off Right

 Establishing the groundwork for your mentoring relationship is a key element for success.
 You give yourself and your mentoring partner an advantage by creating a mentoring agreement at the beginning of the relationship, which provides a concrete foundation for what each wishes to accomplish through the mentoring relationship.
 It also helps you both manage relational expectations and clearly define your commitments.
 Ultimately, a good agreement provides the framework for the scope of the relationship and acts as a contract between the mentee and mentor.

 The mentee and mentor will work together on the final draft of the agreement.
 Based on the essential elements of a mentoring agreement, mentees should keep the following questions in mind when negotiating the final agreement.
+Can my mentor help me meet these goals?
+How will I be held accountable for my progress?
+Do these confidentiality standards meet both of our needs?
+Will this meeting schedule work for me?
+How can we both monitor my progress?

 Based on the essential elements of the mentoring agreement, mentors should consider asking the following questions of the mentee’s proposed agreement.